Science Cafe at NMSU

 411 North Main Street

 Sigma Xi’s Science Café is presented by the Scientific Research Society, in cooperation with the Las Cruces Museum of Nature and Science.
-The free Café discussions are presented to advance greater public understanding and to encourage use of available science.
+The Café discussions are free and presented to advance greater public understanding and use of available science.
 Students and all those seeking greater knowledge of current science are encouraged to be at the Science Café.
-For further information, phone: 575-522-3120.